To life’s thread: Embodiment, infrastructure, and remembrance

 If the memory of an event is a "trace" in the land, the actions that took place long ago are "etched" there, but "long ago" may become tomorrow at anytime! -Cecilia Vicuña

-Collaborative experimental mark-making drawing performance using sand, blue indigo mineral, and clay rocks that we brought from Costa Rica.
-Link to view the VIDEO documentation.
+Collaborative experimental mark-making drawing performance using sand, blue indigo mineral, Clay and sand

 Inscriptions of tomorrow